-Here are a few last-minute tips to keep in mind while you deal with the whirlwind that is starting your own medical practice.
-These are things that can either slow or completely derail your progress leading up to the opening day, or take you by surprise when you think your practice is up and running smoothly.
+Here are a few things to keep in mind while you deal with the whirlwind of starting your own medical practice.
+These are issues that can slow down or completely derail your progress leading up to opening day – or take you by surprise when you think your practice is up and running smoothly.

-1. Construction needs: If you need to perform any kind of construction on your office space, make sure you start as early as possible.
+If you need to perform construction on your office space, start as early as possible.
 Otherwise, you might find yourself well past your target opening date without a workable space.
-It’s always best to find a turnkey location where you can immediately set up shop, but realistically, such space is not always available.
-Make sure you evaluate your location early on and determine exactly what work needs to be done, then get to hiring the contractors who will do it.
+It’s always best to find a turnkey location where you can immediately set up shop, but those spaces are not always available.
+Evaluate your location early on and determine how much work needs to be done, then start hiring the contractors who will do it.
 With luck and planning, construction will be complete by the time you’re ready to start purchasing equipment.

 “There are so many variables if you have to do a fit-out,” Zetter said.
 “It’s guaranteed: Construction always delays things.
 Even if you start planning in January that you’ll open in June, be prepared for August [if you have to do construction].”

-2. Changing regulations and payer rules: The healthcare industry is a highly regulated one, with complex rules surrounding virtually everything a provider does.
-For a small practice, which doesn’t have legions of attorneys on retainer like a large hospital system does, it can be difficult to navigate the web of legal requirements and payer rules.
-However, it is extremely important that your practice understands what it takes to be in compliance.
-In fact, the rules governing the healthcare industry are constantly being changed and updated, so even if you comply today, you’ll have to keep an eye on the future.
+The healthcare industry is a highly regulated one, with complex rules surrounding virtually everything a provider does.
+For a small practice that doesn’t have legions of attorneys on retainer like a large hospital system does, it can be challenging to navigate the web of legal requirements and payer rules.
+However, it’s extremely important to understand what it takes to be in compliance.
+In fact, the rules governing the healthcare industry are constantly being changed and updated, so even if you’re in compliance right now, you’ll have to keep an eye on the future.

-“There are very specific compliance manners for medical practices mostly tied to government regulations, like privacy with HIPAA, and certainly being in compliance with the way you bill and treat Medicare/Medicaid patients,” Reiboldt said.
+“There are very specific compliance manners for medical practices, mostly tied to government regulations, like privacy with HIPAA, and certainly being in compliance with the way you bill and treat Medicare and Medicaid patients,” Reiboldt said.

-3. Marketing: With all the necessary preparation prior to opening, and the hustle and bustle of treating patients once you do open, it can be easy to forget about marketing.
-Marketing and advertising is as fundamental to a private medical practice as it is to a Dunkin' Donuts franchise, particularly for those general practitioners who won’t be able to rely on a referral network for their patients.
+With all the necessary preparation for opening day, followed by the hustle and bustle of treating patients once you do open, it can be easy to forget about marketing.
+Marketing and advertising are as fundamental to starting a private medical practice as they are to any new business, particularly for general practitioners who won’t be able to rely on a referral network for their patients.

-4. Advisors: This guide, however informative, is certainly not exhaustive, and no amount of research can possibly prepare you for everything that might happen as you get started.
+This guide for launching a medical practice, however informative, is certainly not exhaustive, and no amount of research can prepare you for everything that might happen as you get started.
 For that, you need real experience, and there are plenty of professionals who have experience in spades.
-Zetter, who acknowledged that perhaps it seems self-serving, said hiring a consultant with plenty of experience launching medical practices will save you money in the end and help you avoid costly and time-consuming mistakes.
+Zetter said hiring a consultant with plenty of experience opening medical practices will save you money in the end and help you avoid costly and time-consuming mistakes.

 “The biggest advice I can give is [to] think about who are going to be your advisors,” said Zetter.
 “Yes, you will spend more money, but if you do it smart, you will set yourself up for success and spend less in the wrong.
 You want somebody who wants to be doing business with you 20 years from now when you’re ready to retire and sell your practice.”

-Paul Inselman, a doctor and founder of Creative Coaching medical marketing, listed a handful of advisors and professionals that it’s wise to retain in perpetuity.
+Paul Inselman, a doctor and founder of the Creative Coaching medical marketing firm, listed a handful of advisors and professionals that it’s wise to retain in perpetuity.